Rekhansika/ecommerce-follow-along/README.md

 - *REST API Structure and Endpoints*: Learning to create RESTful APIs for user authentication, product management, and order handling.
 - *Database Schema Design*: Designing structured data models using MongoDB to store and manage application data.
 - *Role of Authentication in Web Applications*: Implementing secure login and registration functionalities to protect user data and resources.

+# Milestone 1

+Completed foundation for your E-Commerce Application.

+# Milestone 2

+* Separate folders for frontend and backend.
+* A functional Login Page in the frontend.
+* Completed setting for tailwind-css.